chocolateboy/autobox/README.md

 ## import

 This method sets up autobox bindings for the current lexical scope.
-It can be used to implement autobox extensions i.e. lexically-scoped modules that provide autobox bindings for one or more native types without requiring calling code to `use autobox`.
+It can be used to implement autobox extensions, i.e. lexically-scoped modules that provide autobox bindings for one or more native types without requiring calling code to `use autobox`.

 This is done by subclassing autobox and overriding `import`.
-This allows extensions to effectively translate `use MyModule` into a bespoke `use autobox` call e.g.:
+This allows extensions to effectively translate `use MyModule` into a bespoke `use autobox` call, e.g.:

 ```perl
 package String::Trim;